hitachi-vantara/vspone-block-ansible/README.md

-# Red Hat® Ansible® Infrastructure Provider for Hitachi Storage
+# Hitachi Storage Modules for Red Hat Ansible

-The Red Hat® Ansible® Infrastructure Provider for Hitachi Storage consists of the latest versions of the ansible modules for managing Hitachi VSP storage systems
+The Hitachi Storage Modules for Red Hat Ansible consists of the latest versions of the ansible modules for managing Hitachi VSP storage systems

 ## Supported Platforms